runceel/ReactiveProperty/README.md

 }
 ```

-If you use Windows Runtime then you can write this.
+If you use Windows Runtime then you can write like following code.

 ```cs
 public class SelectFileConverter : ReactiveConverter<RoutedEventArgs, string>